 Try to get buy wild Alaskan salmon if you can.
 This variety of salmon not only provides optimum amounts of Omega 3 but is also the type that is least susceptible to pollutants.

-If you can’t get your children to eat fish then consider supplementing with a pure omega-3 fish oil like Bare Biology’s Super Hero omega 3 fish oil for kids - a delicious lemon tasting high strength oil.
+If you can’t get your children to eat fish then consider supplementing with a pure omega-3 fish oil like Bare Biology’s Action Heroes (previously Super Hero) Omega 3 fish oil for kids - a delicious lemon tasting high strength oil.
 My 4 children wolf it down!
 Read my top tips to help kids take fish oil here.